Career Profile: Health Services Administrator

 Hospitals and physician offices will always need the skills of a professional health services administrator to keep the facilities operating smoothly.
-Employment positions for administrative and management jobs, including health services administrators, are expected to increase 12 percent by 2016, according to the Bureau of Labor Statistics.
+Employment positions for administrative and management jobs, including health services administrators, are expected to increase 12 percent, according to the Bureau of Labor Statistics.
 Health services administrators make an average of $73,340 a year, although salaries can vary depending on the facility demographics and employee’s education and professional experience.

 What Does a Health Services Administrator Do?